Data Act (Sweden)

 The Data Act (Datalagen) is the world's first national data protection law and was enacted in Sweden on 11 May 1973.
 It went into effect on 1 July 1974 and required licenses by the Swedish Data Protection Authority for information systems handling personal data.

+The law was superseded on 24 October 1998 by the Personal Data Act (Sw.
+Personuppgiftslagen) that implemented the 1995 EU Data Protection Directive.
+On May 25, 2018, the Swedish Personal Data Act was replaced by the EU's General Data Protection Regulation (GDPR).

 History

 Information and communications technologies (ICTs) were far developed in Sweden due to multiple circumstances and the use of computers in public administration was introduced relatively early.
 Furthermore, the concepts of transparency, public access and openness were traditionally widely present in Swedish society.
 Widespread public concern was raised in 1969 due to the year's public census.

 In 1969, the Royal Commission on Publicity and Secrecy was set up to investigate problems associated with the increasing use of computers to store and process personal data.
 They provided the initial analysis, recommendations and drafts that addressed these problems.
 In July 1972, they published their report Computers and Privacy (Sw.
 Data och integritet).

 The Data Inspection Board (DIB), proposed in the report, was set up in July 1973.

 In April 1973, the Riksdag uncontentiously passed the Data Act, also proposed in the report, which only slightly modified the commission's draft.
 It then came into force in July 1973.
 An associated amendment to the Freedom of the Press Act was adopted in February 1974 − around the same time as the Credit Information Act and the Debt Recovery Acts which regulated computerized credit information.